News & Updates

 • Second priority: If elimination isn't feasible, reduce risk by altering management of work, plant, systems, work design, or workplace environment

-• Third priority: Information, instruction, and training—but only if the above measures aren't reasonably practicable
+• Third priority: Information, instruction, and training - but only if the above measures aren't reasonably practicable

-• Critical restriction: Training and information cannot be your predominant control measure
+Critical restriction: Training and information cannot be your predominant control measure.

-If high job demands are identified as a hazard, you can't simply send staff to a resilience training course and call it done.
+What this means in practice: If high job demands are identified as a hazard, you can't simply send staff to a resilience training course and call it done.
 You must first examine whether you can eliminate excessive workloads through better resourcing, improved processes, or realistic deadline setting.

 Why this matters: The regulations mirror the traditional hierarchy of controls for good reason: controlling hazards at their source is exponentially more effective than expecting workers to adapt to harmful conditions.